-The Investment Manager maintains a list of mandatory and additional PAI which it considers as part of the investment due diligence process (please see below under "Does this financial product consider principal adverse impacts on sustainability factors?").
+The Investment Manager maintains a list of mandatory and additional PAI indicators which it considers as part of the investment due diligence process.
 In other words, there is a list of sustainability indicators against which the Investment Manager obtains and reviews data on the adverse impact caused by investments.